ytcctl/FITE7001_Capstone_Project/README.md

    - Compiles Solidity contracts
    - Starts Hyperledger Besu in Docker
    - Starts the Engine API block producer
-   - Deploys all 13 contracts
+   - Deploys all 14+ contracts (including OrderBookFactory)
    - Seeds Investor1 (KYC + 10,000 HKSAT + 5,000,000 THKD)
    - Launches the Vite frontend on port 3000
 4. Codespaces auto-forwards port 3000 — click the URL to open the frontend